harsh827/sudoku_practise_webapp/README.md

 # Sudoku-Practise-Webapp

- To play the game download or clone the files on your system .Then run  index.html   file
+ - To play the game download or clone the files on your system .Then run  index.html   file
+ - URL for the sudoku webapp = https://sudoku-practise-webapp827.herokuapp.com/

 ## AppPreview